 Because of it's proximity to that state, some people believe that the Grand Canyon is in Nevada.

 It isn't.
-The Grand Canyon is Arizona's most famous natural feature. recognized as one of the seven natural wonders of the world, and less than four hours drive from Phoenix, it is an amazing place.
+The Grand Canyon is Arizona's most famous natural feature, recognized as one of the seven natural wonders of the world and less than four hours drive from Phoenix.
 Millions of people visit it each year.

 The Copper State

 The Copper State was a popular nickname for Arizona because of its rich mining history.
 Copper is still very important in Arizona.
 According to the Arizona Mining Association, Arizona produces more than 65% of U.S. copper (2011).
 The Arizona State gemstone is turquoise.

 Arizona was declared a state on February 14, 1912.
 So, on Valentine's Day, we also celebrate Statehood Day.

 Every kid who went to school a couple of decades ago learned about Arizona's 5 Cs as the backbone of the state economy: copper, cattle, cotton, citrus, and climate.
 It isn't that those aren't important to Arizona anymore.
 It's just that other important industries evolved in technology and tourism.

 There are certain phrases that people who live in the Phoenix area hear all the time.
 If you say these to a resident, hopefully, you'll just get a smile and a nod of the head.

 - It's a dry heat.
 Why do people say that?
 It isn't that it isn't true, it's just that residents hear it all the time, even when it is 115°F. Dry or not, that's really hot.

 - You don't have to shovel sunshine.
 Yes, this one is true also.
 Your friends and family who live in the northern and eastern U.S. don't really want to hear it every winter.